 MA in Shakespeare Studies

-This year, Globe Education is offering the following postgraduate course:
+This year we are offering the following postgraduate course:

 MA in Shakespeare Studies

 The course provides you with the opportunity to study the plays of Shakespeare and his contemporaries in their critical, textual and theatrical contexts.
 You will examine the output of the London theatres from 1590 - 1640, analysing the play texts, companies, repertories, buildings, cultural contexts and urban locations of the theatres.
 The course also explores the theatre industry of the time using surviving documents and artefacts, and exploits the unique learning facilities of the reconstructed Globe.

 - Access to the strong tradition of Shakespeare and early modern literary studies at King’s

 - Access to the unique theatrical and educational environment at Shakespeare’s Globe

 - Unprecedented access to resources at Shakespeare’s Globe, including the opportunity to work on the Globe stage and conduct research-led experiments with professional theatre artists

 - World-leading expertise in the study of Shakespeare